StructifyAI/structify/docs/source/python_client/search.rst

 Viewing Specific Parts of Your Datasets
 ---------------------------------------
 The simplest method is to allow users to view specific parts of the dataset that they are interested in.
-This is a simple method, but it can be very effective if the dataset is small and the user knows what they are looking for.
+This method can be very effective if the dataset is small and the user knows what they are looking for.
 For example, if want to allow users to see the names of the schools that each person attended and their graduation date in their employees dataset, we could create the following view:

 .. code-block:: python